Sjors/nado-book/wallets/miniscript.md

 Listen to Bitcoin, Explained episode 4:\
 ![](qr/04.png){ width=25% }

 This chapter will talk about Miniscript and how it makes using Bitcoin Script much easier.
-TODO
+It'll break down how Script works, how you can do more complicated and even absurd things with it, and how Miniscript emerged to make transactions less complicated and more secure.
+Additionally, it'll cover what policy language is and how it can make it easier to create Scripts.

 ### Constraints